gabrielmcg/Docker-docs/ops/test.md

 <tr class="row">
 <td class="entry nocellnorowborder" align="left" valign="top" headers="d29e4610 ">L3 Network requirements </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e4613 ">The name of the SimpliVity cluster and the names of the member of this cluster as
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e4613 ">The name of the <span class="ph"><span class="keyword">HPE SimpliVity</span></span> cluster and the names of the members of this cluster as
     they appear in vCenter.
-You will also need to know the name of the SimpliVity datastore where you want to land the various virtual machines.
-You may have to create this datastore if you just installed your SimpliVity cluster.
-In addition, you will need the IP addresses of the OmniStack virtual machines.
+You will also need to know the name of the <span class="ph"><span class="keyword">HPE SimpliVity</span></span> datastore where you want to land the various virtual machines.
+You may have to create this datastore if you just installed your <span class="ph"><span class="keyword">HPE SimpliVity</span></span> cluster.
+In addition, you will need the IP addresses of the
+    OmniStack virtual machines.
 Finally you will need credentials with admin capabilities for using the OmniStack API.
-These credentials are typically the same as your vCenter admin credentials.
+These credentials are typically the same as your vCenter administrator credentials.
 </td>
 </tr>
 <tr class="row">